femarivera/ConfinedLab/README.md

 # ConfinedLab

 **ConfinedLab** is a modular Python toolkit for generating, simulating, and analyzing synthetic multilayer groundwater flow systems using MODFLOW 6.
-It is designed for research, teaching, and rapid prototyping of conceptual hydrogeological models of confined aquifer systems.
+It is designed for research, teaching, and rapid prototyping of conceptual and numerical hydrogeological models of confined aquifer systems.

-Its primary goal is to investigate the transient response of multilayer aquifer systems to external climatic and anthropogenic forcings by using numerical flow models.
-Furthermore, it aims to assess the implications of response times into past and future behaviour of the system to inform approaches for the estimation of sustainable yields.
+As part of the [PEPR One Water DEESAC project](https://www.onewater.fr/fr/actualite/actualite/lancement-du-projet-deesac-durabilite-exploitabilite-des-eaux-souterraines-des "Go to onewater.fr"), its primary goal is to investigate the transient response of multilayer aquifer systems to external climatic and anthropogenic forcings by using numerical flow models, with a focus on confined aquifers.
+Furthermore, it aims to assess the implications of response times into past and future behaviour of the system to inform sustainability assessments.

 ---